R-D-King/grad-proj/README.md

 - Customizable data reports with filtering options
 - Temperature and humidity monitoring with DHT22 sensor
 - Soil moisture monitoring with capacitive soil moisture sensor
+- Light level monitoring with LDR sensor
+- Rain detection with rain sensor
+- Pressure and altitude monitoring with BMP180 sensor
+- Sensor simulation mode for development and testing

 ## Setup